JojiiOfficial/Matrix-EmailBridge/README.md

 - [X]  Use custom IMAPs Server and port
 - [ ]  Use the bot with multiple email addresses
 - [ ]  Use the bot for multiple user
+- [ ]  Use custom mailbox instead of INBOX